 Currently Working With the DH Lab

-Justin Schumaker (English) Justin Schumaker is a Ph.D. student in English.
+Justin Schumaker (English): Justin is a PhD student in English.
 He researches video games, game design, and media theory.
 His current research explores the possible role of the Unity game engine in writing pedagogy and the relationship between video games and literary theory.

 Past DH Lab Affiliates